yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 </ul>

-Before you can deploy universes using YugabyteDB Anywhere, you must create a provider configuration.
+Before you can deploy universes using YugabyteDB Anywhere (YBA), you must create a provider configuration.
 Create a Microsoft Azure provider configuration if your target cloud is Azure.

-When deploying a universe, YugabyteDB Anywhere uses the provider configuration settings to do the following:
+When deploying a universe, YBA uses the provider configuration settings to do the following:

 - Create VMs on Azure using the following:
   - the resource group